hashlookup/hashlookup-forensic-analyser/README.md

 [![lint_python](https://github.com/hashlookup/hashlookup-forensic-analyser/actions/workflows/lint_python.yml/badge.svg)](https://github.com/hashlookup/hashlookup-forensic-analyser/actions/workflows/lint_python.yml)

-Analyse a forensic target (such as a directory) to find and report files found and not found from [CIRCL hashlookup public service](https://circl.lu/services/hashlookup/).
+Analyse a forensic target (such as a directory) to find and report files found and not found from [CIRCL hashlookup public service](https://circl.lu/services/hashlookup/) or the bloom filter from CIRCL hashlookup.
 This tool can help a [digital forensic investigator](https://gist.github.com/adulau/e9e95fead4f32ac0fe725cb2a32fdb51) to know the context, origin of specific files during a digital forensic investigation.

 # Usage

 ~~~~
-usage: hashlookup-analyser.py [-h] [-v] [-d DIR] [--print-all] [--print-unknown] [--include-stats] [--format FORMAT] [--cache]
+usage: hashlookup-analyser.py [-h] [-v] [-d DIR] [--print-all] [--print-unknown] [--include-stats] [--format FORMAT] [--cache] [--bloomfilter BLOOMFILTER]

 Analyse a forensic target to find and report files found and not found in hashlookup CIRCL public service

 optional arguments:
   -h, --help            show this help message and exit
   -v, --verbose         Verbose output
   -d DIR, --dir DIR     Directory to analyse
   --print-all           Print all files result including known and unknown
   --print-unknown       Print all files unknown to hashlookup service
   --include-stats       Include statistics in the CSV export
   --format FORMAT       Output format (default is CSV)
   --cache               Enable local cache of known and unknown hashes in /tmp/hashlookup-forensic-analyser
+  --bloomfilter BLOOMFILTER
+                        Specify filename of a bloomfilter in DCSO bloomfilter format
 ~~~~

 ## Example